Lodifice/praedikat/.github/PULL_REQUEST_TEMPLATE/bestow-predicate.md

 * [ ] The description of my link and the content behind it match the language of the predicate's name
 * [ ] The content behind my link matches the predicate's intention and is not too commonly known

- Upon filfillment we will not hesitate to merge thy request.
+ Upon filfillment we will not hesitate to take into consideration a merge of thy request.